amigus/dnsmasq-ansible/README.md

 See [roles/dnsmasq_web/README.md](roles/dnsmasq_web/README.md) for detailed documentation.

-## Examples
+## Playbooks

 For detailed configuration options, see the individual role README files.

 ### Minimal DHCP and DNS server

 It offers itself as the network gateway and leases the entire subnet starting at `.10`.
-It offers recursive DNS by passing queries to the system resolver.
+It offers itself as the DNS server and forwards all queries to the system resolver.

 ```yaml
 - hosts: dnsmasq